mxkopy/GTA-V-Driver/README.md

 **You'll also have to run HidHide for your controller on GTA V**, since the script works by simulating a virtual controller and the game won't recognize it unless it's the only one.

 Then, run `controller.py`, before starting GTA.
+This will launch the VigEmBus virtual controller loop.
+You'll want to run this in its own python process if you want to modify the training loop without having to restart the game.

-This will launch the VigEmBus virtual controller and the event loop.
-Then you can launch GTA V and enter a vehicle, at which point training will start.
+Next, run `training.py` to start the training loop.
+Now you can launch GTA V and enter a vehicle, at which point training will start.